 On June 30, 1990 Bishop John J. Nevins of the Diocese of Venice in Florida, announced the creation of a new parish in Western Cape Coral.
 That parish was given the name Blessed Katharine Drexel.
 Fifteen acres of land were purchased south of Trafalgar Middle School for the parish campus.
 Father Arthur Hannaway was appointed pastor.

+The first weekend Mass, attended by 430 people, was celebrated at Trafalgar Middle School on September 1, 1990 and one hundred seventy-five families registered in the parish that week.
 The first daily Mass was celebrated in the chapel at Coral Ridge Funeral Home on September 3, 1990 with six parishioners in attendance.
-The Diocese purchased a home in the Palmetto Pines neighborhood to serve as the rectory.
-That house was the site of the first office until the second floor of Chiquita Animal Hospital was rented for that purpose.
+The Diocese purchased a home in the Palmetto Pines neighborhood to serve as the first rectory.
+That house was the site of the first office until the second floor of Chiquita Animal Hospital was rented for the parish office.
 The "Upper Room" was also the location for Holy Day Masses.

-On September 1, 2015, we completed our 25th year as a parish community.
-During the year we had many celebrations to commemorate our 25th year concluding with a dinner dance and a Mass celebrated by Bishop Frank Dewane with a reception following.
+The parish family continues to grow, and our parish ministries are very active with new ministries starting every year.
+On September 1, 2015, we completed our 25th Anniversary year as a parish family with over 3,000 registered households and over 50 active ministries.
+There were many celebrations that year concluding with a dinner dance and a Mass celebrated by Bishop Frank Dewane with a reception following.